kellyselden/eslint-plugin-json-files/docs/rules/validate-schema.md

 * `"schema"` a string of your JSON Schema
 * `"prettyErrors"` on by default.
 Set this to false if you want more machine-readable errors.
+* `"avjFixerOptions"` if you want to autofix some issues.
+Use this for supported fixers https://ajv.js.org/options.html#options-to-modify-validated-data.

 ## When Not To Use It